jaysoo/nx-react-book/manuscript/chapter3.md

 There are three additional affected commands in Nx.

-1. `nx affected:build` - Builds only the affected apps.
-We'll go over build and deployment in [Chapter 5](#chapter-5).
+1. `nx affected:build` - Builds only the affected applications and libraries.
 2. `nx affected:apps` - Lists out all applications affected by the changeset.
 3. `nx affected:libs` - Lists out all libraries affected by the changeset.